About Google Summer of Code

 Students are responsible for writing a proposal and submitting it to Google before the application deadline.

-A strong proposal will include, at least:
+A strong proposal will include:

 General Information